isowhang/isowhang.github.io/README.md

 ## __About Me__

->Hi.
+>Hello.
 I'm Uiseo Whang.
 24 year olds.
-Majoring in Software department. <br>I can use Python, C, C++, and JAVA.
+Majoring in Software department in Sungkyunkwan University. <br>I can use Python, C, C++, and JAVA.
 And I can speak Japanese fluently. <br>Thank you for visiting my homepage!

 ## __INFO__
 ###  __University__: [<img src = "./img/skku.logo.png" height = 50>](https://www.skku.edu/skku/index.do)